USA impress as they hold England to draw, keep last 16 hopes alive

 Stars of the show

 Antonee Robinson: What a display down the left as he shut down Bukayo Saka and gave the U.S. options going forward.
-He and Dest offered so much on the ball.
+He and Dest offered so much on the ball out wide.

 Tyler Adams: The captain led by example and led the press which rattled England.
-Adams is the heartbeat of this team and everyone feeds off his fire he brings.
+Adams is the heartbeat of this team and everyone feeds off the fire he brings.
+McKennie was also everywhere pushing forward in his hybrid role on the right.

+Harry Maguire: Cleared the ball time and time again and was very calm in possession.
+England’s best player at this tournament so far, and that’s incredible given all of the criticism he was facing after losing his spot as a starter at Manchester United.

 How to watch England vs USA live, stream link and start time